• Increase font size

 Melanoma

-If you have more than 50 ordinary moles, you are at increased risk of melanoma.
+If you have more than 50 ordinary moles, you are at an increased risk of melanoma.

 Personal history of melanoma or nonmelanoma skin cancers